 All that done, you’ll be ready to start building your real estate empire.

-Hardware stores in the US were booming despite the shelter-in-place orders at the start of the pandemic as many people took the opportunity to undertake DIY home improvement projects.
+US hardware stores boomed at the start of the pandemic as many people took the opportunity to do some DIY home improvement.
 If you’re looking for a profitable venture, then consider starting a hardware store.
 Hardware stores in the US earned more than $60 billion in 2021.
 They’re expected to continue growing and generate sales of nearly $78 billion by 2025.

 There are close to 15,000 hardware stores across the country, so it’s a good idea to research and determine how you can grab a share of the market.
 It’s also to your advantage to identify your target market and decide on your retail format while you’re working on your regulatory requirements.
 Selecting a location with high foot traffic is a wise choice.
 As you prepare to launch your business, it’s important to implement a creative marketing strategy.
-Starting a hardware store isn’t going to be easy, but you’ll be making big profits if you plan carefully.
+Starting a hardware store isn’t going to be easy, but you’ll do well if you plan carefully.

 More than six in 10 Americans drink coffee everyday and the average coffee drinker consumes more than three cups a day.
-That’s why there were more than 37,000 coffee shops across the US and the entire coffee industry was valued at more than $80 billion just before the COVID-19 pandemic shuttered shops.
-The industry is expected to rebound as operators innovate and introduce drive-thru and delivery services.
+That’s why there were more than 37,000 coffee shops across the US and the entire coffee industry was valued at more than $80 billion just before the pandemic.
+But now the industry is rebounding as Covid-19 recedes, which means it’s a great time for a coffee cart.

-If you’re looking to start a coffee cart business, it’s a good idea to research the market first and brace yourself for tough competition.
-It’s important to come up with a good business plan to have a clear idea of how you can compete with highly popular coffee shop brands like Starbucks.
-While complying with the legal requirements, you should invest in coffee making equipment and find reliable suppliers of coffee beans and other supplies.
-With creative marketing and a lot of hard work, you’ll be able to make big profits from your coffee cart business.
+If you’re looking to start a coffee cart business, it’s a good idea to research the market and brace yourself for tough competition.
+It’s important to come up with a good business plan to have a clear idea how you’ll compete with major players like Starbucks.
+While complying with the legal requirements, you should invest in coffee making equipment and find reliable suppliers.
+With creative marketing and a lot of hard work, you’ll be able to make good money from your coffee cart business.

-If you’re thinking about starting your own beauty supply business, you’re not alone.
-The US beauty industry has remained attractive even at the height of the Covid-19 pandemic, growing marginally after a drop in sales in 2020.
-The market is expected to increase to more than $19 billion in 2022 as consumer confidence improves and the economy continues to recover.
+If you’re thinking of starting your own beauty supply business, you’re not alone.
+The US beauty industry remained strong through the pandemic, and has even grown after a drop in sales in 2020.
+The market grew to more than $19 billion in 2022 as the economy continues to recover.

-Starting a beauty supply business can be challenging since there are so many different types of beauty products in the market.
-To make your mark in this highly competitive industry, choose a niche and develop a strong brand identity.
+Starting a beauty supply business can be challenging since there are so many different beauty products on the market.
+To make your mark, choose a niche and develop a strong brand identity.
 You should make sure your brand is unique and engaging enough for your customers to notice it when they go on social media or visit their website.
 It is important to understand your target audience so that you can develop marketing strategies to reach them.
 Finally, make sure your products are approved by the FDA and that your business complies with cosmetics laws and regulations.

-Are you thinking about starting your own business?
-Consider a gutter cleaning business.
-Demand for gutter cleaning services increased as more people stayed home in the last two years.
-The US gutter services industry has grown steadily in the last five years and is expected to earn more than $700 million in 2022.
+It’s not the most glamorous work, but gutter cleaning can delivery good money.
+Demand for gutter cleaning services spiked as more people stayed home, and the US gutter services industry has grown steadily in the last five years to earn more than $700 million in 2022.

-Once you’ve decided on your niche market, start selling your services on social media channels like Facebook and Instagram, or seek referrals.
+Once you’ve decided on your niche, start selling your services on social media.
 Offer discounts to attract clients and provide additional services like painting over graffiti, or snow shoveling in the winter.
 Starting your own business can be a daunting task.
 But with a bit of research and planning, it can be an incredibly rewarding experience.

-Do you have a knack for thinking up new designs for people’s nails?
+Do you have a knack for nail design?
 If so, you could turn your hobby into a business and help people feel better about their appearance while making a good living.
-You could either run a mobile salon and make house calls for busy professionals, or set up your own shop and pamper customers with manicures, pedicures, sculpted nails, and more.
+You could either run a mobile salon and make house calls, or set up a shop and pamper customers with manicures, pedicures, and more.

-You’ll need to be a hands-on person comfortable spending time with other people, because nail services can’t be provided remotely.
-It’s important to have a positive presence and some degree of creativity, if you want your nail designs and customer service to ensure customer loyalty and referrals.
+You’ll need to be a hands-on person comfortable spending time with other people, because nails can’t be done remotely.
+It’s important to have a positive presence and some degree of creativity, if you want your nail designs and service to ensure customer loyalty and referrals.
 Your main target market will be women, and you could choose to go after younger women with bold, inventive designs or focus on older professional women with high-end pampering.